srijanshetty/dotfiles/README.md

 - tmux/easy_install without sudo
 - ledger and Youcompleteme autoscript
 - use a logger for debuggin
-- Have a small script to do git stuff and zsh in bootstrap
 - Refactor installer with return

 # TODO